dirigonaut/video-sync/README.md

   - static: The base static file directory of that application.
   - redis: The specs of the redis server.
     - If you wish to change the info on redis you will need to also edit the redis.config
-  - redisStartUp(optional): Pass in the dir to redis instead of using a class path.
+  - redisPath(optional): Pass in the dir to redis instead of using a class path.

 In the same directory as the configs is the certificate for the applications https encryption.
 It will be auto generated if there is not already one there.